Sign in to access your HIS profile below.

 Supporting research in the field of infection prevention and control in healthcare is a vital HIS activity.
 In order to encourage a diverse range of research, we offer funding for small scale research and pilot projects and major research projects.
-We also offer funding to support the professional development of our members, as well as grants to support public engagement events and events organised by, or for, healthcare professionals.
+We also offer funding to support the professional and career development of our members, as well as grants to support public engagement events and events organised by, or for, healthcare professionals.